collinbarrett/collinbarrett.github.io/_posts/2017-09-13-code-reviews.md

 In addition to the amount of time, we have to balance the tradeoff between context switching and timely completion.
 When I submit a code review request, I desire a somewhat tight feedback loop from my colleagues (preferably within 4-6 hours).
-However, on the receiving end, if I am neck-deep in a complicated bug or feature of my own, I hate to switch out of my mental space to provide timely comments on my peer’s issue.
+However, on the receiving end, if I am neck-deep in a complicated bug or feature of my own, I hate to switch out of my mental space to provide timely comments on my peer's issue.

 We have not discussed a target turnaround time as a team yet.
 We have not needed to, as everyone has been providing feedback in half a day, a full day at the most.
 The time could come, though, when the process is no longer new and at